gu-lseg/intro-to-programming/source/objects.rst

 `str` functions
 ---------------

-Using the interpreter and introspection functions, for the string 'abcabc' find a method that:
+Using the `help`, for the `str` and the string 'abcabc' as an example find a method that:

 * confirms whether the string is alphabetical
 * confirms wether the string is alphnumerical